Vietnam.vn - Nền tảng quảng bá Việt Nam

 On May 21, the 76th World Health Assembly (WHA) opened in Geneva, Switzerland, focusing on "saving lives and improving health for all".

 During the 10-day meeting, delegates will discuss WHO’s vital role in the global health emergency system.
-The meeting will also review WHO’s achievements and challenges over the past year, and future priorities based on its key pillars: Universal Health Coverage (UHC), Emergencies and Promoting Health and Well-Being.
+The meeting will also review WHO’s achievements and challenges over the past year, and future priorities based on its key pillars: Universal Health Coverage (UHC), Emergencies, and Promoting Health and Well-Being.

 In a video address to the opening of the session, United Nations (UN) Secretary-General Antonio Guterres stressed that "achieving the best health for all people everywhere requires cooperation".
 Mr. Guterres said that since the WHO was founded 75 years ago, human health has improved significantly, adding that global life expectancy has increased by 50%, infant mortality has decreased by 60% and smallpox has been eradicated.
-In the context of the Covid-19 pandemic that has stalled and even reversed progress in the field of public health, threatening to erode the great achievements of the past decades and set back the Sustainable Development Goals, Mr. Guterres called on the world to "continue to work together and support WHO to achieve the highest standards of health for all".
+In the context of the Covid-19 pandemic that has stalled and even reversed progress in the field of public health, threatening to erode the great achievements of the past decades and set back the Sustainable Development Goals, Mr. Guterres called on the world to "continue to work together and support WHO to achieve the highest standard of health for all".

-In his opening remarks at the 76th WHA, WHO Director-General Tedros Adhanom Ghebreyesus recalled the important achievements the organization has made over the past 75 years.
+In his opening speech at the 76th WHA, WHO Director-General Tedros Adhanom Ghebreyesus recalled the important achievements the organization has made over the past 75 years.
 He stressed that the WHO faces complex challenges as the world's expectations of the organization have increased significantly.

 News and photos: VNA